rieske/event-sourced-account/README.md

 ./gradlew e2eTest
 ```
 Those will spawn a docker-composed environment with two service instances connected to
-a mysql container and a load balancer on top.
+a postgres container and a load balancer on top.
 Tests will be executed against the load balancer,
 simulating a distributed environment and asserting that the service can scale and remain consistent.

 To run the full suite, run: